 The Opulence Project: A project of Deirdre Visser, Gabriel Christian, and the Skywatchers Ensemble

 The Opulence Project is an ongoing performative photography series that attempts to create a Tenderloin folklore, inviting local residents to dream up the most opulent, lavish, powerful, and regal versions of themselves.

 Unpleasant Design is a performance intervention and video project led by Malia Byrne and jose e abad about hostile design in the Tenderloin.
-The artistic team explores and documents creative disruptions of hostile design that encourage interrogation, mapping, and redesign of hostile elements around the Tenderloin.
+The artistic team explores hostile design elements in the neighborhood and encourages their interrogation, mapping, and redesign, while also choreographing creative intervention.
+The Ensemble collaborated with filmmaker Irene Gustafson to create a short video about unpleasant or hostile design entitled reimagining the city as our own: towards an architecture of inclusion.
 Watch the video trailer here.

 In 2019 Skywatchers partnered with residents and staff of the Iroquois to explore the hotel’s present-day conditions and resident policies, as well as the architectural and social history of the neighborhood.
 What emerged from a six-month process of sharing stories was an intimate, guided performance experience called Inside Hotel Iroquois.